alfonsoOramasJr/PCA9685_RaspberryPi_MotorDriver/README.md

 from MySeparateFile import MotorDriver
 ```

-*Make sure to configurate the Raspberry Pi to allow IIC interface with the PCA97865.*
+*Make sure to configure the Raspberry Pi to allow IIC interface with the PCA97865.*

 * *In a terminal on the raspberry pi, write ```sudo raspi-config```.*
 * *Select ```interface options```.*